chucumber/mctoolkit/_posts/0001-01-01-foreword-kristina.markdown

 title: "A Reflection on Mobilizing Citizenship"
 author: "Kristina Ketola Bore"
-author-bio: "joined Kunsthall Stavanger in 2019, coming from a background as a curator, writer, and editor.
-Since then, she has played a pivotal role in shaping the institution’s curatorial and strategic direction.
-Her work at the kunsthall includes exhibitions and commissioned projects with artists such as Lex Brown, Bárbara Wagner & Benjamin de Burca, Cindy Ji Hye Kim, Nnena Kalu, Laurel Schwulst, and Farah Al Qasimi, among others.
-<br><br>
-With a sustained interest in social practice, Kristina has significantly expanded the institution’s educational initiatives—growing the team, structuring a comprehensive program, and launching Mobilizing Citizenship, a practice-based research project for youth focused on civic engagement through art.
-<br><br>
-A key advocate for digital innovation, Kristina has been instrumental in developing Kunsthall Stavanger’s digital platform, commissioning and curating online works such as Mouthpiece (2022) by Stine Janvin, a participatory digital performance, and the series Queer Culture Year: Even When We Can't We Must (2023).
-<br><br>
-Beyond her curatorial work, Kristina is a central force in the ongoing development of Kunsthall Stavanger as a forward-looking institution.
-She also serves as deputy chair of Kunsthallene i Norge, contributing to the national discourse on contemporary art and institutional development."
 ---

 Mobilizing Citizenship (MC) was an educational and research project that ran from 2018 to 2024 at Kunsthall Stavanger.
 Throughout its duration, I invited Norwegian and international artists and designers to collaborate with small groups of young people aged 12 to 16.
 Each term explored how contemporary art tools and methods could empower participants to express themselves and make their voices heard.